Over 2.4 million children are in need after four years of the war in Ukraine and 12 years of conflict in the country’s eastern region.

 The war in Ukraine has resulted in widespread displacement, limited access to basic necessities such as food, water and healthcare, and a significant increase in child poverty.
 These conditions have had a devastating impact on the lives and wellbeing of children in Ukraine.

-UNICEF has been working to provide aid and support to children affected by the conflict in Ukraine since the start of the war and will continue to support them long after the war has ended as the country rebuilds.
+UNICEF has been working to provide support to children affected by the conflict in Ukraine since the start of the war and will continue to support them long after the war has ended as the country rebuilds.
 This includes providing essential supplies such as food, water, and medical aid, as well as supporting programs to help children recover from the trauma of the conflict.

 One of the most effective ways to support UNICEF's efforts in Ukraine is by making a donation.
-Your contribution will help UNICEF provide critical aid and support to children and families affected by the conflict, inside Ukraine and in neighbouring countries.
+Your contribution will help UNICEF provide critical support to children and families affected by the conflict, inside Ukraine and in neighbouring countries.

 UNICEF has been in Ukraine since 1997, delivering for children in need.
 Since the escalation of the war, our teams have strengthened our presence in Ukraine, working alongside our partners to provide urgently needed humanitarian assistance in a constantly changing and volatile situation.